In This Article

 A. Traditional food and cooking methods like stir-frying, braising, deep-frying, boiling, etc.

 If you’ve selected A: Your kitchen needs a gas hob.
 Plus, if you cook for a big family you will need more burners.
 This means the amount of countertop space will be lesser and you might need to opt for an extendable top or an island counter as part of your kitchen design.
 To rid odours properly, get a full hood above 400 cubic metres for decent air suction or, if your kitchen is larger, consider one that is 600 cubic metres for extra power.
 Remember, the bigger your hood, the lesser cabinetry you’d have.

 If you’ve selected B: Your kitchen will probably have an induction hob (of few burners), a microwave oven or an air fryer as well.
 Confirm the number of such appliances early and get the actual sizes to your designer before starting on your kitchen plan.
 You can choose to customise built-in shelving for a streamlined look or opt for more storage by leaving these appliances on the countertop.

 #8: Do you intend to buy a coffee machine and/or water filter or ionizer?

 If you’ve selected A: If you need your caffeine break daily, or if you prefer alkaline or filtered water instead of tap water, do let your designer know in advance.
 The area near your kitchen sink will need to cater to a water inlet and outlet to support the use of each of these machines.

 If you’ve selected B: You’d have no worries then!

-Also, if you liked this HDB kitchen design quiz check Stunning Kitchen Ideas for Your HDB for more inspiration.
+Now that you know what kind of kitchen you will need, here are some Stunning Kitchen Ideas for Your HDB for more inspiration.